Operation Waldfest

-Operation Waldfest (Aktion Waldfest) was a Nazi German operation to clear the strategic area directly in Front of the newly build fortiefied Line (Schutzwall West) along the Vosges mountain western ridge line in German-occupied France during World War II.
+Operation Waldfest (Aktion Waldfest) was a Nazi German scorched earth operation and counter measure to French resistance activity in the Vosges mountains of German-occupied France during World War II.
 It was carried out in two stages, between September and November 1944, by units of the Wehrmacht and Allgemeine SS.
-The operation's aim was to counter the Allied Operation Loyton, to destroy local villages in order to prevent them serving as shelter for Allied forces in the upcoming winter and to deport all men of fighting age in the area to Germany as forced labour.
+The operation's aim was to counter the Allied Operation Loyton, to disrupt the local French resistance, the Maquis, to destroy local villages in order to prevent them serving as shelter for Allied forces in the upcoming winter and to deport all men of fighting age in the area to Germany as forced labour.

 The operation led to the destruction of 7,500 buildings, the execution of 39 captured SAS soldiers as part of Hitler's Commando Order, saw almost 1,500 French civilians killed in the fighting or executed and close to 14,000 French civilians deported to concentration camps or as forced labour.
 Of the almost 3,800 civilians deported to concentration camps, two thirds died there.
 After the war, a number of German Wehrmacht and SS officials were tried and convicted for their involvement.

 The operation shares its name with another German offensive in eastern France during World War I which was also titled Waldfest.